 Layering is important since it can keep you warmer and offer flexibility as conditions change.
 The real challenge is always hands & feet.

 A year ago I bought a couple pairs of Nashbar Mansfield II winter cycling bib tights.
 I love them!
 They're really warm and have made a huge difference.
 They're just a tad thicker than standard bike tights, but it's all the difference in the world.
 About half the time I wear cycling shorts under them since they don't have such great structure & their chamois isn't the greatest.
 I've since supplemented these with insulated Escape 2 bib tights from Pearlizumi.
-They're even warmer.
+They're even warmer and cover your lower back better.

-As a boundry layer I've got some REI water resistant bike pants which have been falling apart for years, but still do the job.
+As a boundry layer I used REI water resistant bike pants which have been falling apart for years, but did the job.
+They since been replaced with Showers Pass rain paints.
+I particularly like the integrated velcro straps on those.
 My favorite socks are thick woolie boolies, but pretty much any wool sock will work well.
 Over my regular Shimano bike shoes I've got Planet Bike Blitzen booties.
 They're dry and warm.
-New to me this year and I love them.
 When the temp goes below 25F, I also throw some Graber hand warmers into my shoes.
 I've been comfortable down to about 12F with this set up.
 My gloves are REI winter lobster mitts.
 At the very lowest temps -- 12F -- I've had to stop for a coffee after 45 minutes.
 My fingers were going numb.
 Otherwise they've been acceptable.
 In 2019 I replaced my gloves with the outstanding Planet Bike Borealis gloves.
 Much warmer and more flexible since they are made of separated inner and outer components.
 This makes them much easier to dry between rides.

 No comments: